itsnebulalol/itsnebula.net/src/pages/blog/verizon-n77.md

 I wrote a quick Python script to automate this process on a dumped `modem.img`.
 [Here](https://github.com/itsnebulalol/modempatcher) it is if you'd like to do this yourself.
 I even added an (untested) Android 11/12 mode.

 It's unfortunate that the C-band towers near me aren't great.
-The max I've gotten was 350 mbps download.
-I'll update this if I ever get higher speeds.
+The max I've gotten so far is 350 mbps download.

+**9/26 Update:** C-band towers in my area have gotten much better, and they average around 300-600 mbps, which is amazing compared to LTE.
+Since I originally wrote this, I've switched to the Evolution X ROM, where QPST works natively in my experience, and I recommend it for other OnePlus 9 Pro users, since other ROMs on this device don't work as well.
+This whole N77 solution isn't perfect and it would be amazing if OnePlus enabled it in stock, but whatever.
+I can't wait for Verizon 5G SA to roll out, the toggle appeared on the iPhone 14 and above in the latest Verizon carrier bundle version, which makes it seem that SA ic coming soon.